Import historical user events

 View imported events

 View event integration metrics in the Events tab on the Search for Retail console Data page.
 This page shows all events written or imported in last year.
-Metrics can take up to an hour to appear in the console after successful data ingestion.
+Metrics can take up to 24 hours to appear after successful data ingestion.

 Go to the Data page